Interviews

 Joan Semmel: My work deals with ageing because I started to get older.
 One day, you look at the mirror and say “Who is that person?
 That’s not me anymore!”
 Those physical changes showed in my work, as well as in my personal life.
 During my career, I have been using self-image to illustrate my concerns with the representation of women in our culture.
 Today, I want to show that our culture has been so preoccupied with youth that the concerns of older people have been really passed over to a large degree even if ageing is just part of the human condition.
 I dealt with ageing as I dealt with my self-image all the way through, as honestly as I could.

-EG: In order to make realistic self-portraits you painted from photographs of yourself naked, taken in front of a mirror, as in Centered (2022).
+EG: Your self-images are painted from photographs of your body taken by yourself.
+As with Centered, 2022, the image represented is taken in front of a mirror which allows the viewer to see both the process and the means (the camera).
 Does this mode of representation allow you to confront the viewer’s gaze on ageing?

 Joan Semmel: From Sex to Death, a Political Intimacy - AWARE Artistes femmes / women artists